Rapid Insights: ‘Revival’ Unlocks Why Comic Book Horror Is the Genre Blend to Watch

 What’s making the show so bingeworthy?

-What will help push the series into a second season?
+What will help push this series into a second season?

 Introducing Genre DNA™